UKCloud/documentation/articles/vmware/vmw-gs.md

     ![Memorable word dialog box](images/vmw-portal-memorable-word.png)

-    For more information about the UKCloud Portal and all the functionality it provides, see the [*Getting Started Guide for UKCloud Portal*](../portal/ptl-gs.md).
+    For more information about the UKCloud Portal and all the functionality it provides, see the [*Getting Started Guide for the UKCloud Portal*](../portal/ptl-gs.md).

 ## Creating your UKCloud for VMware estate